dwinter/shell-genomics/_episodes/03-working-with-files.md

 One way to examine a file is to print out all of the contents using the program `cat`.

-Enter the following command from within the `untrimmed_fastq` directory:
+Enter the following command from within the `fq` directory:

 ~~~
-$ cat SRR098026.fastq
+$ cat Ecan_01.fq
 ~~~
 {: .bash}